 If a person has enlarged hands and feet, a doctor may perform a blood test to check for elevated levels of growth hormone.
 Some pituitary tumors produce excess growth hormone in adults, causing a condition called acromegaly.
 In this disorder, growth hormone signals the liver to make another hormone that “tells” the body’s tissues to grow, called insulin-like growth factor-1 (IGF-1).
 A blood test may reveal high levels of this hormone.

 To confirm the diagnosis of acromegaly, doctors may perform a glucose tolerance test.
 Blood is taken before and after you drink a solution containing glucose (sugar), so doctors can measure levels of glucose and growth hormone.
 In people without acromegaly, a higher blood glucose level usually causes the body to stop producing growth hormone.
 If growth hormone levels do not drop, acromegaly may be present.

 A doctor may also check for Cushing’s disease, which is caused by a pituitary tumor.
 With this condition, a pituitary adenoma produces too much adrenocorticotropic hormone, or ACTH, which signals the adrenal gland to make excessive amounts of cortisol, a hormone that normally helps you manage stress.
 Blood, saliva, and urine tests can be used to detect high levels of cortisol.
 Additionally, a doctor can measure blood levels of ACTH.

-High levels of thyroid-stimulating hormone, or TSH, in the blood, which can cause hyperthyroidism, may, in rare cases, indicate a pituitary tumor.
+High levels of thyroid-stimulating hormone, or TSH, in the blood, which can cause hyperthyroidism, may, rarely, indicate a pituitary tumor.

 Doctors may also order blood tests to check for hypopituitarism, in which there are low levels of one or more hormones released by the pituitary.
 This condition may occur when a tumor grows too large and interferes with normal pituitary gland function.